 You feel extra sensitive

-The hermit phase is usually prompted by a heightened sensitivity.
-As we develop a spiritual practice and open up our non-physical senses, it’s common to start taking in an overwhelming volume of information.
+The hermit phase is usually prompted by a heightening of sensitivity.
+As we develop a spiritual practice and open up our non-physical senses, we start taking in an overwhelming volume of information.

-You’re feeling energy movements through your body, waking up at random hours in the morning, experiencing mood swings, brain fog and feeling other people’s emotions more intensely.
+We might experience random bursts of energy through the body, wake up at random hours in the morning, experience mood swings or brain fog and feel other people’s emotions more intensely.
 It makes sense that you’d decide to turn inward for a while.

 It’s seeing through the illusion and re-evaluating everything you took to be true.
 It’s common to feel disillusioned with your line of work or daily routine, your friendship circle and how you view life.